HichamAgueny/llm-workshop/tools/README.md

 ## Overview

-As Olivia is still in the pilot phase, there are no modules available in the login nodes.
-Therefore, you need to launch an interactive session in order to access available modules:
+To run some plots, it is preferable to launch an interactive session in order to access available modules:

 ```bash
 salloc -A NN9997K -t 006:30:00 -p accel -N 1 --gpus 1 --mem-per-cpu 8G